We explain what the standard, "scope" items in a Phase I Environmental Site Assessment are as per ASTM E1527 - 21.

-Another specific non-scope item which many people wonder about is testing or sampling.
+Another specific non-scope item that many people wonder about is testing or sampling.
 Long story short, no, testing or sampling is not part of a Phase I ESA.

-7.4 No Sampling - This practice does not include any testing or sampling of materials (for example, soil, water, air, building materials).
+No Sampling - The practice does not include any testing or sampling of materials (for example, soil, water, air, building materials).

 So again, if for some reason you wanted sampling or testing to occur, that would be above and beyond the Phase I ESA itself.